Nerwyn/service-call-tile-feature/README.md

 ## Example 2

-A light tile with a button for each bulb, a color selector, brightness and temperature sliders, and a brightness spinbox with emphasis on certain options.
-TODO update this with dropdown
+A light tile with a button for each bulb, a color selector and dropdown, brightness and temperature sliders, and a brightness spinbox with emphasis on certain options.

 <img src="https://raw.githubusercontent.com/Nerwyn/service-call-tile-feature/main/assets/example_tile.png" alt="light_tile" width="600"/>